ThorSport Racing: Ty Majeski (2023–2025)

 During the 2023 off-season, ThorSport Racing quietly changed the number of Ty Majeski's team from No. 66 to No. 98 to align with the team's numbering pattern (13, 88, 98, 99).
 Majeski began the season with a solid sixth-place finish at Daytona and maintained consistency throughout the year, earning seven top-five and eleven top-ten finishes, which secured his spot in the playoffs.
 Majeski opened the playoffs with a victory in the first round at Indianapolis.
 However, on August 29, NASCAR suspended his crew chief, Joe Shear Jr., for four races and fined him $25,000 after an illegal right rear wheel and tire were found during pre-race inspection at Milwaukee.
 The No. 98 team was also penalized 75 owner and driver points, along with five playoff points.
 Despite these setbacks, Majeski advanced to the Round of 8 before being eliminated at Homestead.

 In 2024, Majeski began the season with a fifteenth place finish at Daytona.
 During the regular season, he secured victories at Indianapolis and Richmond.
 Although he didn't win any playoff races, his consistency earned him a spot in the Championship 4.
 Majeski clinched his first Truck Series championship by winning at Phoenix, finishing as the highest-placed Championship 4 driver.
 He will be moving to the No. 88 following the 2025 season.

+Jake Garcia (2026)

+On January 14, 2026, the announced that Jake Garcia would move over to the No. 98.
+After failing to make the chase, Garcia got his first career win at Bristol night race.